ABOUT WAKEFIELD STUDIO

 Wakefield Studio is located just outside the tiny village of Rockdale, Wisconsin, (pop.
 214), in what was once the 3 stanchion milking parlour of a 100-year-old barn.

 Peter Wakefield Jackson is a potter with more than 35 years experience, interested in beautiful form, simple utility, the history of potters and pottery, and the ongoing struggle for viability in the marketplace for handmade artisan goods.

 Peter grew up in Tulsa, making his first pots at Philbrook Art Center in 1971.
 During the summer of 1972, Peter and his dad built a kick potter's wheel in the basement of the family home, and by 1974 he was showing his pottery at local art fairs.
-After studying ceramics at Knox College with Henry Joe, who had been a student of world renowned potter, Warren MacKenzie, he attended a summer workshop with MacKenzie, which led to an apprenticeship with with Minnesota wood-firing potter, Wayne Branum.
+After studying ceramics at Knox College with Henry Joe, who had been a student of world renowned potter, Warren MacKenzie, he attended a summer workshop with MacKenzie, which led to an apprenticeship with Minnesota wood-firing potter, Wayne Branum.
 During his time in Minnesota, his work was included in group sales at MacKenzie's studio, with potters Linda Christianson, Clary Illian, John Reeve, Jeff Oestreich, Branum and others whose work continues to influence him today.
-After leaving Minnesota, he worked as a production potter at Rowe Pottery Works, which led the revival in early American style salt-glazed pottery in the early 1980's, and he founded Rockdale Union Stoneware in 1984.
-Since 1997 he has focused on designing, developing and producing handmade garden pottery with potters in the U.S., Honduras, Mexico, Portugal, Malaysia, Vietnam and China.
+After leaving Minnesota, he worked as a production potter at Rowe Pottery Works, which led the revival in early American style salt-glazed pottery in the early 1980's.
+In 1984 he founded Rockdale Union Stoneware, which grew to become one of the largest producers of handmade salt-glazed stoneware in the U.S.